Ahmedsk143/User-Dashboard/README.md

 - View Balances
 - Deposit funds in the desired wallet
 - Copy the system wallet address
-- or Scan the QR code for better secuirty
+- or Scan the QR code for better security
-- Track Transactions in three status: Success, Pending, Failed
+- Track Transactions in three statuses: Success, Pending, Failed

 ![](https://i.imgur.com/cNNmHIF.png)